AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect-publisher-advertiser/establishing-connections.md

 +++Use cases

 Use cases are prefilled with the ones that you [selected at your organizational level](/help/guide/setup/onboard-organization.md#set-up-details-use-cases).
 You can edit the use cases to be used in this connection.
-Note that in the alpha release of Real-Time CDP, the use case selection has no effect on your projects.
+Note that in the beta release of Real-Time CDP, the use case selection has no effect on your projects.

 ![Use cases](/help/assets/connect/establish-connection/edit-use-cases.png)